Oxymeris felina

-Oxymeris felina, common name : the tiger auger, is a species of sea snail, a marine gastropod mollusc in the family Terebridae, the auger snails.
+Oxymeris felina, commonly known as the tiger auger, is a species of sea snail, a marine gastropod mollusc in the family Terebridae, the auger snails.

 Description

 The shell size varies between 39 mm and 90 mm.

 Distribution

 This species is distributed in the Indian Ocean along Aldabra, Madagascar, the Mascarene Basin and Tanzania; in the Pacific Ocean off the Hawaiian Islands and the Marquesas Islands.